One of the traditional Finnish dishes is a soup dish called Lohikeitto, made by stewing salmon and vegetables.

 Lohikeitto, a local Finnish dish and a taste of home, is an exquisite soup with a rich and flavorful taste of ingredients such as salmon and vegetables.

-It is a very simple recipe that requires only cutting, stir-frying, and stewing.
+It is a straightforward recipe that requires only cutting, stir-frying, and stewing.

-Despite the simplicity of the recipe, it is hearty, and just one cup will warm your body from the inside out.
+Despite the recipe’s simplicity, it is hearty, and just one cup will warm your body from the inside out.

 Please try making Lohikeitto for future dinners.